canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 }
 ```

-Also, since our test doesn't have any asynchronous code, we could remove the `return` statement and turn our test into a `void` method.
+Also, since our test doesn't have any asynchronous code, we could declare our test as a `void` method and remove the `return` statement.
+That looked weird in a unit test, in the first place.

 With this refactor, our test started to look simpler and easier to read.
 Now, it's clear this test only cares about the `EmailConfiguration` class.